nyuadsg/passport/README.md

 }
 ```

+#### Provider Tokens
+Passport authenticates with other services, primarily Google.
+If your application has the proper scopes, it can receive an access token to access those services.

+To get an access token for Google, GET here: ```http://passport.sg.nyuad.org/visa/google/token?access_token=YOURTOKENHERE```, using the access token you obtained for Passport.
+Please note this token will always be up to date (we handle refreshing it).

+This might respond with an error that the user hasn't delegated the necessary scopes from Google, in which case you should redo the authentication flow with Passport.

 #### Logout
 If you provide a logout button in your application, you might consider propogating that logout action down the stack to Passport & NYU.
 To do so, just direct the user (with a redirect or link) to ```http://passport.sg.nyuad.org/auth/logout```.